mmcguffi/mmcguffi.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Plasmids are extra-chromosomal, autonomously replicating segments of DNA found within bacteria and other organisms.
 In natural environments, they often provide bacteria with beneficial genes that allow for antibiotic resistance, heavy metal resistance, new metabolisms, pathogenesis, and more.
 These small pieces of DNA are relatively easy to modify in the lab and offer an easy solution for researchers attempting manipulate an organism’s genome.
 This makes the engineered plasmid is an invaluable tool in many fields of biology.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One of the first engineered plasmids, pBR322, has donated at least part of its sequence to over 92% of engineered plasmids in <a href="https://www.addgene.org/mission/">Addgene’s</a>
 repository, making it the ancestor to the majority of engineered plasmids.
-However, even this “basic” plasmid has a complicated assembly history (see figure from Authors et Al), comprised of a dozen or so distinct plasmids and transposons.
+However, even this “basic” plasmid has a complicated assembly history (see figure below<sup><a href="https://mmcguffi.github.io/references/">1</a></sup>), comprised of a dozen or so distinct plasmids and transposons.

 <img align="right" src="images/pBR322.png" height="100%">